wasabipesto/beehive/src/work-emails/index.md

 ## Recipients

 Who did I email?
-I've ranked the top 50 users I corresponded with, along with if they were internal to my company or external users.
+I've ranked the top 50 users I corresponded with, along with whether they were internal to my company or external users.

 ```js
 Plot.plot({